Tower of Hanoi in C

 The above image is wrong, even though all the discs are moved to the destination tower, because the sequence of the discs is wrong.

-This is the correct way of the Tower of Hanoi.
+This is the correct way to solve this problem.

 Reasons Why the Tower of Hanoi is Important

-Given below are the reasons why the Tower of Hanoi is important:
+Given below are the reasons why this problem is important:

-- Recursion – The Tower of Hanoi is a good example of recursion.
-To move a stack of n number of discs, we recursively move n-1 number of discs from the origin tower to an intermediate tower, then move the largest disc directly to the destination tower.
+• Recursion – It is a good example of recursion.
+To move a stack with”n” number of discs, we recursively move “n-1” number of discs from the origin tower to an intermediate tower, then move the largest disc directly to the destination tower.
 Ultimately, we will move the n-1 number of discs from the intermediate tower to the destination tower.
-The same process is done until all the discs are moved to the destination tower in a particular order (from the largest disc at the bottom to smallest disc at the top).
+The same process is done until all the discs are moved to the destination tower in a particular order (from the largest disc at the bottom to the smallest disc at the top).

-- Algorithm Analysis – The Tower of Hanoi illustrates how algorithm complexity grows exponentially, as it has an exponential time complexity of O(2^n) and space complexity of O(n).
+• Algorithm Analysis – This classic puzzle illustrates how algorithm complexity grows exponentially, as it has an exponential time complexity of O(2^n) and space complexity of O(n).

 Historical Background and the Tower of Hanoi

-What is the Solution to the Tower of Hanoi in C?
+What is the Solution to the Tower of Hanoi in C Problem?

 The Tower of Hanoi can be solved mainly by using recursion.
 Its main objective is to move all the discs from the initial tower to the destination tower without changing the order of the discs; that is, the largest diameter disc will be at the bottom, and the smallest diameter disc will come at the top.
 A larger disc cannot be placed on top of a smaller one.
 It obeys the rule that only one disc can be moved at a time.

-Let’s see the Tower of Hanoi problem in C programming using recursion.
+Let’s see this problem in C programming using recursion.
 Recursion is a function that calls itself to solve a smaller part of the program.
-Given below is the code for a recursion example in C for the Tower of Hanoi.
+Given below is the Recursive C program for the Tower of Hanoi.

 Output